Insurance for Jewelry & High Value Items

 If the value of an individual item (such as an engagement ring) exceeds the stated limit, there is no coverage for the difference… unless you purchased a “scheduled personal property” endorsement for the item.

 This limited coverage clause applies not only for jewelry, but also for antiques, art, high-value rugs, coin collections, firearms, and some other items.
 Jewelry is by far the most common, but if you own any of these high-value items, you may have severe coverage gaps!

 Our protection specialists can help you find adequate coverage for your valuables.
-Please contact us for more information, or simply fill out the form on the right.

 Are you planning to get engaged?
 Or bless the Love of your life with a special anniversary gift?
 Is he receiving a Rolex for Father’s Day or his well-earned retirement?
 No matter what the occasion, the gift of precious jewelry always sends a message of love, appreciation and value.